+44 2081 444 580

 Or maybe you’re planning to sail in Pula?
 If so, you’ll want to check out the local dish, peka, where meat, vegetables, and herbs are cooked in a special, large, metal baking dish with a bell-shaped lid over an open fireplace.

 Is your mouth watering for the Mediterranean cuisine in Croatia?
-Check out our Ultimate Guide to Croatian Yacht Charters.

 When it comes to finding the best food in Italy, it can be hard to narrow it down from all the different (but equally delicious!) options.
 But with your own private yacht charter, you can sail the Amalfi Coast, charter a yacht in Tuscany, or cruise in Sardinia, so you can get a taste of it all.

 Want to sail to the glamorous and famous Positano?
-Imagine an evening aboard your catamaran, watching the sun set while you sip a glass of limoncello, Italy’s famous lemon liqueur.
+Imagine an evening aboard your catamaran charter, watching the sun set while you sip a glass of limoncello, Italy’s famous lemon liqueur.
 Then in the morning, start the day feeling fresh with a visit to one of the many open-air markets on the Amalfi coast, where you can enjoy fresh seafood while taking in the views.

 Dreaming of sailing to Sicily?
 Make sure you don’t skip out on Catania, the must-visit stop in Italy for foodies.
 With Catania food, there’s something for everyone, including (of course) lots of different types of Italian bread.
 For example, a fan favorite is cartocciata, warm, flakey pastry rolls that are stuffed with ham, mozzarella, and olives.
-Looking for something a little richer?
-You can also try cipollina, another puff pastry that adds onions and tomatoes into the mix, as well.

 When it comes to Mediterranean cuisine in Italy, there’s a lot of ground to cover!